-NRA CET 2020-21 from September 2021: Common Eligibility Test for SSC/RRB/IBPS by National Recruitment Agency FAQs: Exam Date, Eligibility, Age Limit, Application, Syllabus
+NRA CET 2021: Common Eligibility Test by NRA for SSC/ RRB/ IBPS: Exam Date (September 2021), Eligibility, Age Limit, Application, Syllabus, Validity

-National Recruitment Agency (NRA) to conduct Common Eligibility Test CET for IBPS, RRB, SSC, Group B & C Posts: The Government has decided to set up the National Recruitment Agency (NRA) for conducting the Common Eligibility Test (CET) for Institute of Banking Service Personnel (IBPS), Staff Selection Commission (SSC) and Railway Recruitment Boards (RRBs).
+National Recruitment Agency (NRA) to conduct Common Eligibility Test CET for IBPS, RRB, SSC, Group B & C Posts: Government-constituted National Recruitment Agency (NRA) will conduct the Common Eligibility Test (CET) for Institute of Banking Service Personnel (IBPS), Staff Selection Commission (SSC) and Railway Recruitment Boards (RRBs).
 The NRA will conduct a single common test for shortlisting of candidates for Group B and C (non-technical) posts.
 The NRA CET exam is expected to begin from September 2021.
 Here in this article, we have shared some Frequently Asked Questions (FAQs) on the National Recruitment Agency, CET, How to apply for it, its validity, Mock Test and others which you need to know.

 Candidates who look forward to appear for IBPS PO, Clerk or other recruitment exams, might be in a perplexed state on how will setting of NRA will impact the exams?
 Who can apply for CET?
 What would be the selection process for Recruitment?
 How to prepare for the CET?
 Get all the important details here about the NRA & CET that answer all your queries.